facebookresearch/generic-neuromotor-interface/README.md

 ## Evaluate a model

 Model evaluation on the test set is automatically performed in the training script after training is complete.
-But if you want to run evaluation ad-hoc on any given trained model, see the `<TASK_NAME>-eval.ipynb` notebooks for code for running inference with each model and run a full evaluation on the test set.
+But if you want to run evaluation ad-hoc on any given trained model, please see the evaluation notebooks provided at `notebooks/<TASK_NAME>-eval.ipynb` for code to run inference with each model and run a full evaluation on the test set.
 These notebooks also provide some visualizations of the model outputs.

 ## Dataset details